Terms and conditions for International Development Awards 2019

 - understand that the intentions for this initiative are to celebrate, share and publicly recognise the inspiring work of the Bond membership; and

-- understand that entries are submitted by organisations for a particular project, which must have been initiated within the last five years and either have finished within the last 12 months or be current and operational at the time of entry.
+- understand that entries are submitted by organisations must have been initiated within the last three years and either have finished within the last 12 months or be current and operational at the time of entry.

 Notes for entrants